The category of propositional deductive systems: Introduction

 Problems like equivalence of logics, interpretation between logical systems, algebraizability, and merging different systems have been treated within such abstract frameworks, generating more or less complicated results and constructions.

-The representation of deductive systems by means of quantales, quantale modules, and structural closure operators were first introduced by Galatos and Tsinakis in \cite{galtsi}, and proved to be rather effective with respect to various of the aforementioned problems and other ones.
-Indeed, this paper follows other works by the same author in which Galatos and Tsinakis' approach has been developed quite extensively, and successfully applied to an abstract treatment of translations and interpretations among logical systems \cite{rusapal}, and language expansion and combination of logics \cite{ruslu}.
+The representation of deductive systems by means of quantales, quantale modules, and structural closure operators was first introduced by Galatos and Tsinakis in \cite{galtsi}, and proved to be rather effective with respect to various of the aforementioned problems as well as other ones.
+Indeed, this paper follows previous works of the author in which Galatos and Tsinakis' approach has been developed quite extensively, and successfully applied to an abstract treatment of translations and interpretations among logical systems \cite{rusapal}, and language expansion and combination of logics \cite{ruslu}.

+A categorical approach to the combination of logics appears in \cite{ser1}, where the authors somehow refine Gabbay's fibration \cite{gab96} in a more general and purely syntactical context.
+Logical coproduct and amalgamation presented in \cite{ruslu} resemble, respectively, unconstrained and constrained fibration constructions of \cite{ser1}.
+In fact, at the language level they are exactly the same.
+However, the results of \cite{ruslu}, along with those presented here, show that the introduction of \emph{schema variables} is indeed unnecessary in order to combine different systems.
+Moreover, while fibration works as a categorical coproduct at the level of languages, this does not seem to be the case for the deductive systems as a whole.

+Another categorical approach to various problems concerning the relationships among logics can be found in \cite{arnmarpin18,marpin17}.
+In those works, category theory is chosen as the primary tool even for the very basic definitions, and the main results are more concerned with algebraizability and extension of logics.

-In this work we introduce a category in which essentially all the results obtained so far within this framework can be reviewd as categorical properties or constructions, thus trying to build a bridge between the algebraic/order-theoretic approach and the categorical one.
+In this work we introduce a category in which essentially all the results obtained so far within this framework can be reviewed as categorical properties or constructions, thus trying to build a bridge between the algebraic/order-theoretic approach and the categorical one.

 As a first step, we shall introduce a category, $\QM$, in which the objects are pairs of type $(Q,M)$, where $Q$ is a (unital) quantale and $M$ a left $Q$-module, and morphisms are pairs of maps in which the first coordinate is a quantale morphism and the second one is a quantale module morphism which exists thanks to the quantale morphism.
 We will discuss coproducts and pushouts in such a category.
 Then we shall introduce a non-full subcategory of $\QM$ and show that it is equivalent to the category of propositional logics with interpretations as morphisms.
 Then we shall prove that the so-called ``logical coproduct'' introduced in \cite{ruslu} is actually the coproduct in this category.
 Last, we shall discuss the amalgamation of logics having a common fragment.